-Being a fastidious facultative anaerobic, gram-negative, non-spore-forming coccobacillus, H. ducreyi grows best in a humid atmosphere containing 5% CO2, at the temperature of 34-35°C (microaerophilic conditions).
+Haemophilus ducreyi is a small, gram-negative, non-spore forming, non-motile, facultative anaerobic coccobacillus that grows best in a humid atmosphere containing 5% CO2, at the temperature of 33-35°C (microaerophilic conditions).

-A long-time tetracycline and trimethoprim-sulfamethoxazole (TMP-SMX) treatment of genital ulcers led to the emergence of the widespread resistant strain of H. ducreyi in developing countries.
+The chronic use of antibiotics for the treatment of genital ulcers has led to the emergence of the widespread resistant strains of H. ducreyi in the developing countries.

 - Vaginal discharge

 - Herpes simplex

 - Donovanosis (granuloma inguinale)

 - Behçet syndrome